1941-1942 Season with

 Victor Borge (Piano)

-In G; Jeannie With
+In G; Jeanie With

 The Light Brown Hair; When }